Alcuin: Return to Northumbria and back to Francia

 In 790, Alcuin returned from the court of Charlemagne to England, to which he had remained attached.
 He dwelt there for some time, but Charlemagne then invited him back to help in the fight against the Adoptionist heresy, which was at that time making great progress in Toledo, the old capital of the Visigoths and still a major city for the Christians under Islamic rule in Spain.
 He is believed to have had contacts with Beatus of Liébana, from the Kingdom of Asturias, who fought against Adoptionism.
-At the Council of Frankfurt in 794, Alcuin upheld the orthodox doctrine against the views expressed by Felix of Urgel, an heresiarch according to the Catholic Encyclopaedia.
-Having failed during his stay in Northumbria to influence King Æthelred in the conduct of his reign, Alcuin never returned home.
+At the Council of Frankfurt in 794, Alcuin upheld the orthodox doctrine against the views expressed by Felix of Urgel, an heresiarch according to the Catholic Encyclopedia.
+Having failed during his stay in Northumbria to influence King Æthelred I in the conduct of his reign, Alcuin never returned home.

 He was back at Charlemagne's court by at least mid-792, writing a series of letters to Æthelred, to Hygbald, Bishop of Lindisfarne, and to Æthelhard, Archbishop of Canterbury in the succeeding months, dealing with the Viking attack on Lindisfarne in July 793.
 These letters and Alcuin's poem on the subject, "De clade Lindisfarnensis monasterii", provide the only significant contemporary account of these events.
 In his description of the Viking attack, he wrote: "Never before has such terror appeared in Britain.
 Behold the church of St Cuthbert, splattered with the blood of God's priests, robbed of its ornaments."

 Tours and death

 In 796, Alcuin was in his 60s.
 He hoped to be free from court duties and upon the death of Abbot Itherius of Saint Martin at Tours, Charlemagne put Marmoutier Abbey into Alcuin's care, with the understanding that he should be available if the king ever needed his counsel.
-There, he encouraged the work of the monks on the beautiful Carolingian minuscule script, ancestor of modern Roman typefaces.
+There, he encouraged the work of the monks on the beautiful Carolingian minuscule script, ancestor of modern Roman typefaces using a mixture of upper- and lower-case letters.
+Latin paleography in the 8th century leaves little room for a single origin of the script, and sources contradict his importance as no proof has been found of his direct involvement in the creation of the script.
+Carolingian minuscule was already in use before Alcuin arrived in Francia.
+Most likely he was responsible for copying and preserving the script while at the same time restoring the purity of the form.

 Alcuin died on 19 May 804, some 10 years before the emperor, and was buried at St. Martin's Church under an epitaph that partly read:

 The majority of details on Alcuin's life come from his letters and poems.
 Also, autobiographical sections are in Alcuin's poem on York and in the Vita Alcuini, a hagiography written for him at Ferrières in the 820s, possibly based in part on the memories of Sigwulf, one of Alcuin's pupils.